theodi/open-data-certificate/README.md

 #### Admin functions

-To mark a user as being an admin - the users ID should be included in the `ODC_ADMIN_IDS` environment variable (comma separated).
+To mark a user as being an admin use the rails console to set the `admin` field to true.
 The easiest way to find the ID is to look on the URL of their account page.

+    User.find(<id>).update_attributes(admin: true)

 Admins are able to block a dataset from displaying on the public /datasets page by visiting the dataset and toggling the visibility at the top of the page.